PySCeS/pysces-documentation/source/userguide_doc.rst

   between dependent and independent fluxes at steady state.

-All new structural objects have an *array* attribute which holds the actual NumPy array data as well as *ridx* and *cidx* which hold the row and column indexes (relative to the stoichiometric matrix) as well as the following methods:
+All new structural objects have an *array* attribute which holds the actual NumPy array data, as well as *ridx* and *cidx* which hold the row and column indices (relative to the stoichiometric matrix) as well as the following methods:

 * ``.getLabels()`` return the matrix labels as tuple([rows], [columns])